-Most Agency owners realize that they must sell their insurance agency or their book of business at some point in time, whether due to age, health, a need for capital, burnout, or a desire to perpetuate the agency while making a timely exit. (click here to see Reasons People Sell chart)
+Most Agency owners realize that they must sell an insurance agency or their book of business at some point in time, whether due to age, health, a need for capital, burnout, or a desire to perpetuate the agency while making a timely exit. (click here to see Reasons People Sell chart)

-Many Sellers however are not able to do a very good job of selling their agency since although they are familiar with selling insurance, they are not familiar with selling companies like their own insurance agency.
+Many sellers, however, are not able to do a very good job of selling their agency since although they are familiar with selling insurance, they are not familiar with selling companies like their own insurance agency.

 There is little resemblance in selling an insurance agency to selling an insurance policy… and it’s much more complicated.

-There is no “cookie-cutter” method for selling an insurance agency and what works for one Seller may not work for another.
+There is no “cookie-cutter” method for selling an insurance agency and what works for one seller may not work for another.

 However, there are many other potential buyers out in the world that may pay more and may be in a better position to pay the purchase price and still take care of your clients the way you would like them to be taken care of… but how do your find these other potential buyers?